Isabella Plains

 Isabella Plains has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects that may impact this region.
-Key projects include Tuggeranong Public Housing Development, Light Rail Stage 4 to Tuggeranong, Calwell Group Centre improvements, and Calwell Retirement Living Precinct.
-The following list details those most relevant:.
+AreaSearch has identified five projects likely to impact the area.
+Key projects are Tuggeranong Public Housing Development, Canberra Light Rail Stage 4 - Woden to Tuggeranong, Banks Gateway Estate, and Calwell Group Centre improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.